open-education-hub/methodology/chapters/use-deliver/overview/reading/README.md

   each is having a dedicated section

 This chapter describes how each teaching activity is mapped to different types of content.

-Put differently, it shows how each content type is to be used in the various teaching stages.
+The mapping between teaching activities and types of content is presented in the [Introduction](../../../../README.md).

 Sections: